Na Wewe

 Na Wewe (You Too) is a 2010 Belgian live action short film.
 The film's runtime is approximately 19 minutes, starring Renaud Rutten and Fabrice Kwizera.
 It was directed by Ivan Goldschmidt, written by first-timer Jean-Luc Pening, and produced by Goldschmidt, Pening, Dries Phlypo and Jean-Claude van Rijckeghem.
 The film was shot in the summer of 2009.
-It is set in Burundi in 1994, during the civil war between Hutus and Tutsis and exposes the absurdity of ethnic conflicts.
+It is set in Rwanda in 1994, during the civil war between Hutus and Tutsis and exposes the absurdity of ethnic conflicts.
 It's a "compact story about identity that's both tense and darkly funny".

 Plot

 A minivan transporting ordinary citizens is stopped on a Burundian dirt road.
 With force a band of Hutu rebels armed with Kalashnikovs get the passengers off.
 The rebel leader barks:"Hutus to the left, Tutsis to the right!".
 The sorting fails as all hurry to the left and neither passengers nor rebels can distinguish Hutus from Tutsis.